-- Personal background
+Personal background

     In his spare time, he enjoys most things fitness (particularly callisthenics).
 Robin completed his first 5km (obstacle) race in 2013.
-Since then he has completed a number of half, full and ultra marathons including to the summit of Mount Snowden, along the route of Hadrian's Wall in 2017, and is currently in training for the OCC race (Mount Blanc) in 2021 and a 36-day, 1000-mile run along the length of Britain in 2023.
+Since then he has completed a number of half, full and ultra marathons including to the summit of Mount Snowden, along the route of Hadrian's Wall, the 56km version of the UTMB race (Mount Blanc) and is currently preparing for a 1000-mile run along the length of Britain in 2023.
 All undertaken with his eldest brother and ably supported on route by his wider family.